How to Receive Feedback With Grace and Dignity

 Your feedback provider will appreciate that you are really hearing what they are saying.
-Rather than using the little voice in your brain to argue, deny, or formulate your response while they are speaking, focus on making sure that you understand the point of view you are receiving.
+Rather than using the little voice in your head to argue, deny, or formulate your response while they are speaking, focus on making sure that you understand the point of view you are receiving.
 You are also determining the validity of what you are really hearing.

-Ask questions to clarify.
+Ask Questions to Clarify